Derek Shepherd on ABC's "Grey's Anatomy"

-Dempsey latest project is "Patrick Dempsey: Racing Le Mans," a four-part docu-series that will air on Velocity in fall 2013 and will follow him as he serves as both owner and driver for an auto racing team tackling the legendary 24 Hours of LeMans - the world's oldest automotive endurance race.
-Dempsey serves as both executive producer and the on-air focus for the series.
+Dempsey's latest project is "Patrick Dempsey: Racing Le Mans," a four-part docu-series which aired on Velocity in fall 2013 and followed him as he served as both owner and driver for an auto racing team tackling the legendary 24 Hours of LeMans - the world's oldest automotive endurance race.
+Dempsey served as both executive producer and the on-air focus for the series.

 Dempsey starred in "TRANSFORMERS: Dark of the Moon," and "Flypaper," which screened at the 2011 Sundance Film Festival.
 He is attached to star and produce the Universal feature "The Art of Racing in the Rain," based on the New York Times bestseller.
 Other recent film credits include "Made of Honor," "Enchanted" and "Freedom Writers."
 He became well known from such classic '80s nostalgia films as "Can't Buy Me Love" and "Loverboy."
 Additional films include "Sweet Home Alabama," "Scream 3," "With Honors," "Outbreak," "Hugo Pool," "The Treat," "The Palace Thief," "Heaven Help Us," "Happy Together," "Some Girls," "Coupe De Ville," "Run," "Mobsters" and "In the Mood."